Balsam: Chemistry

-Usually, animal secretions (musk, shellac, beeswax) are excluded from this definition.
+Balsams often contain benzoic or cinnamic acid or their esters.

 The Balsam of Matariyya

 The Balsam of Matariyya was a substance famous as a panacea among physicians in the Middle East and Europe during the Antique and Medieval periods.
 The substance has long been used as a medicine, with early references to the substance recorded as far back as 285 BC.
 The Balsam of Matariyya was said to be derived from an Egyptian plant and is sometimes also referred to as the balm of Gilead or the balm of Mecca.